Benson516/CarND-Path-Planning-Project/README.md

 The behavior planner receives the sensor fusion data at each time step/iteration, performs the optimization process, and output the target lane (`lane`) and target speed (`set_vel`).
 After deciding the target lane and speed, the path planner will try to fill up the gap between the last generated path and the target lane (`lane`) using spline and sample the waypoints according to the speed at each step, where the speed at each step will slightly increase/derease toward the desired speed (`set_vel`).

 ![alt text][image0]

 Fig. 1 Processing flow of the path-planning program

+The following sections will describe the two block separately.

 ## Path Planning

+The path plannning block can be sub-devided into two parts
+- Trajectory generation (`code line #576 ~ #635 in main.cpp`)
+- Speed scheduling (`code line #644 ~ #682 in main.cpp`)

 ![alt text][image1]